Running in Munster and Cork, Ireland | Where to go and what to eat

 Cork is a city that not many people visit when they go to Ireland.
 It has so much culture and has that quintessential Irish feel to it.
 Most people brush it off and talk about Dublin, Galway, or even London, but this city is special.
 The charming old folks at the pub that always say hello, or the endless rolling green hills on the outskirts of town.
 We stayed in B&B’s on Western Road–cheapest option in Cork–in order to allow ourselves to splurge on food.

 Ireland gets an incredibly bad reputation for its cuisine, everyone assumes it is all bland meat and potatoes everywhere you go.
-In reality, it has a rapidly growing food scene with a heavy emphasis on fresh ingredients.
+While traditional Irish food can still be found, Ireland also has a rapidly growing food scene with a heavy emphasis on fresh ingredients.
 The English Market–as mentioned above–is a great place for fresh local produce and The Farmgate Restaurant is an excellent choice for lunch.
 Jackie Lennox’s has incredibly crispy, flakey, vinegary, and delicious fish and chips.
 Paradiso has fantastic and elegant vegetarian food–you do not miss the meat at all!
 Don’t forget about the Irish pubs, there are traditional Irish pubs sprinkled throughout the entire downtown, some like An Spainpin Fanach have traditional Irish music every night.
 So pull up a chair, order a pint of Beamish, and start up a conversation with a friendly stranger!

 Route: total mileage 8.6 miles